pinsky-three/greenrock/README.md

 **AI-Powered Quantitative Trading & Financial Analysis Platform**

+> ⚠️ **EDUCATIONAL & RESEARCH PURPOSE ONLY**
+> This platform is designed for educational exploration of quantitative trading concepts and AI-driven financial analysis. **IT IS NOT FINANCIAL ADVICE** and should never be used for actual trading without proper risk management, thorough testing, and professional guidance.
+Trading financial instruments involves substantial risk of loss.

-Greenrock is a sophisticated financial technology platform that combines artificial intelligence, advanced quantitative analysis, and real-time trading capabilities.
-Built with Rust for performance and Python for data science, it provides institutional-grade tools for algorithmic trading, portfolio management, and financial research.
+Greenrock is a sophisticated educational financial technology platform that demonstrates how artificial intelligence, advanced quantitative analysis, and real-time trading capabilities can be integrated.
+Built with Rust for performance and modern web technologies, it provides a comprehensive learning environment for understanding algorithmic trading, portfolio management, and financial research concepts.

+## 🎓 Educational Focus

+This platform serves as:
+- **Learning Tool**: Understand quantitative trading strategies and AI integration
+- **Research Environment**: Explore market data analysis and backtesting methodologies
+- **Technology Demonstration**: See how modern systems architecture applies to financial technology
+- **Development Foundation**: A starting point for building your own trading analysis tools

 ---

-## 🎯 Vision
+## 🎯 Educational Vision

-Greenrock empowers traders, quants, and financial institutions with cutting-edge technology to:
+Greenrock provides learners and researchers with modern technology to explore:
-- **Automate complex trading decisions** using AI-driven workflow orchestration
-- **Analyze massive financial datasets** with high-performance data processing
-- **Implement sophisticated trading strategies** with advanced technical indicators
+- **AI-driven workflow orchestration** for understanding automated decision-making systems
+- **High-performance data processing** techniques for financial dataset analysis
+- **Advanced technical indicators** and their implementation in trading strategies
-- **Manage risk intelligently** through AI-assisted portfolio optimization
+- **Risk management concepts** through AI-assisted portfolio analysis
-- **Research market patterns** using historical data spanning multiple years
+- **Market pattern research** using comprehensive historical datasets spanning multiple years

 ---

 ## ✨ Key Features

 ### 🤖 **AI-Driven Trading Workflows**
 - **Intelligent Task Orchestration**: Complex multi-step trading workflows with conditional logic
 - **LLM Integration**: Natural language interaction with trading systems via OpenRouter API
 - **Adaptive Decision Making**: AI agents that analyze market conditions and portfolio performance